programmfabrik/easydb-documentation/README.md

 The documentation is built using the HUGO CMS.
 It is deployed by [Netlify](netlify.com).

-We have a [How to CMS](https://docs.easydb.de/de/tutorials/howtocms/) article for internal use.
+We have a [How to CMS](https://docs.easydb.de/en/tutorials/howtocms/) article for internal use.

+Netlify is setup to build the documentation with each commit to **master**.